-It has been highlighted how those two different types of processing, data at-rest and streaming data, can solve different types of problems addressed by the finance and insurance sector.
+Those two different types of processing, data at-rest and streaming data, can solve different types of problems addressed by the finance and insurance sector.
 Dynamically submitted queries at data at-rest can feed machine learning (ML)/Deal learning (DL) algorithms taking into account all historical data stored in a persistent medium like a data warehouse, but cannot record changes or trends happening in real-time.
 On the other hand, static continuous queries can generate events to which an organization can respond immediately.
-However, they can only rely on a narrow time window and cannot take into account the existence historical data.
+However, they can only rely on a narrow time window and cannot take into account the existing historical data.
 One of the current challenges arising during recent years is the ability for query processing that involves both worlds: data at-rest and streaming data.
-This can enable real-time business intelligence (BI) where i) streaming processing can be combined with the results of an analytical processing or ii) streaming data can be directly ingested in a data warehouse, and the AI algorithms can rely on fresh data.
+This can enable real-time business intelligence (BI) where:

+- 1. streaming processing can be combined with the results of an analytical processing or - 2. streaming data can be directly ingested in a data warehouse, and the AI algorithms can rely on fresh data.

 However, both approaches come with their limitations and can only provide near real-time BI due to various inherit obstacles.
 In order to collate streaming processing with aggregate/analytical queries targeting data stored in a database, it requires the latter to be executed first, get the result, and compare the result with the streaming data element on the fly.
 However, aggregate and analytical queries on a dataset need a scan operation, meaning that the majority of a dataset must be accessed first.
 Typically, these types of queries are costly, and therefore, cannot be used in streaming processing, where the latency must be very low.
 To overcome this inherit obstacle, traditional approaches often cache those results in memory and periodically update their values.
 This breaks however the data consistency, which is of major importance in the financial sector, as data is outdated.
 Ingesting data from a stream to a persistent storage and performing analytical queries in the datastore itself, comes with other obstacles.
 Traditional database systems cannot handle such an increased operational workload coming from a data stream, as they cannot scale out effectively.
 Due to this, system architectures either rely on NoSQL database systems, losing however transactional semantics and data consistency, or tend to add data coming from a stream to a data queue, and then periodically perform batch ingestion on the database.
 The latter approach leads to the use of near real-time BI, while the pilot use cases of INFINITECH aim to go a step beyond and do analytics on data, as they arrive.

-The task T3.3 "Integrated Querying of Streaming Data and Data at Rest" aims to solve the mentioned problems: providing a unified framework that allows application developers and data analysts to perform analytics taking into account data elements coming from both worlds.
+The task T3.3 "Integrated Querying of Streaming Data and Data at Rest" aims to solve the aforementioned problems: providing a unified framework that allows application developers and data analysts to perform analytics considering elements coming from both worlds.
 This means correlating streaming tuples with data at-rest in both ways: reading from a persistent storage and correlating the results with data coming from a streaming channel and using data streams to update and modify the contents of a persistent datastore.
+It will use the current advancements in the technology provided by the INFINITECH project, and most precisely the ability of its datastore, the INFINISTORE, to support massive data ingestion, its polyglot capabilities, and its enablers for advanced analytics: the online aggregates and the incremental analytics.